 - If it’s a lifetime annuity, you remove the worry of outliving your savings.

-What are the potential disadvantages of annuities?
+What are the potential disadvantages of an annuity?

-- You may underestimate life expectancy with a fixed term annuity, so money may run out.
+- You may underestimate life expectancy with a fixed-term annuity, so money may run out.

 - You might not be able to transfer your annuity money to another pension product.